Definition

 Germany (BAuA) Publishes Study On Silica Dust Exposure Thresholds And Spirometric Decline

-Germany’s BAuA has published a study identifying specific exposure thresholds for respirable crystalline silica linked to lung function decline.
-These findings provide a scientific basis for potential future tightening of occupational exposure limits (OELs) and workplace safety standards for silica dust.
+Germany's BAuA has published new research defining specific exposure thresholds for respirable crystalline silica linked to significant lung function decline.
+These findings provide a scientific basis for potential tightening of occupational exposure limits and workplace safety standards for silica-intensive industries.

 South Korea NICS Amends Hazard Assessment Results and Toxic Substances Designation (Notices 2026-3 and 2026-5)

-South Korea has updated its official hazard assessment results and toxic substance designations under K-REACH and the Chemical Substances Control Act as of March 2026.
-Businesses must verify substance classifications against the revised annexes to mitigate risks of non-compliance with mandatory notification and risk-management obligations.
+South Korea updated its official hazard assessments and toxic substance designations under K-REACH and the Chemical Substances Control Act in March 2026.
+Businesses must audit substance portfolios against the revised annexes to ensure compliance with updated classification, notification, and risk management requirements.

 EFSA NDA Panel Adopts Scientific Opinion on Tolerable Upper Intake Level for Vitamin D in the EU